finbourne/lusid-sdk-java-preview/sdk/docs/QuotesApi.md

 # **listQuotes**
 > ResourceListOfQuote listQuotes(scope, asAt, page, start, limit, filter)

-[BETA] List quotes
+[DEPRECATED] List quotes

-List all the quotes from a single scope at the specified date/time
+List all the quotes from a single scope at the specified date/time  Please use M:Finbourne.WebApi.Controllers.QuotesController.ListQuotesForScope(System.String,System.Nullable{System.DateTimeOffset},System.String,System.Nullable{System.Int32},System.Nullable{System.Int32},System.String) - the signature and behaviour of this endpoint will be changing to omit scope

 ### Example
 ```java